 Considered Belfast’s eighth wonder after the Titanic Museum, the Crown Liquor Saloon, the peace walls, the Linen Hall Library, Ulster Museum, Europa Hotel and Harland & Wolff Heavy Industries, a visit to Belfast’s oldest fish and chip shop is a must.

 Once inside the doors of this traditional fish and chip shop, you will be transported to another world.
 Old Formica booths are filled with content looking diners who have come for miles to sample the best fish and chips in town, and perhaps in the whole of Europe.
 Offering fish suppers using cod, haddock and whiting, with or without batter, with John Long’s homemade tartar sauce, and mouth-watering home-cut chips, this place is hard to beat.
-Although be warned, it is only open for lunch.
+Although be warned, it is only open until 6.30pm Monday to Friday and 6pm on Saturdays.

 More info: John Long’s

 Claiming to serve Belfast’s best pint of Guinness, Kelly’s is the perfect spot for those looking for an authentic Irish pub.
 And when it comes to soakage, this place serves up a mean beef stew.
-It’s not exactly fine dining, but it’s delicious and the addition of some live Irish music definitely adds to the overall experience.
+It’s not exactly fine dining, but it’s delicious.
+The restaurant is slowly opening again post lockdown so check out its Facebook page for the latest opening hours.
+At the moment they are only operating in the beer garden.

 More info: Kelly’s Cellar